 - Foundation Governor of Sydney University Civil Engineering Foundation since 2013

 Mick has a Bachelor of Engineering (Civil) from Sydney University.
-He began his civil engineering career in 1982, initially with major contractors Dillighams, White Industries, Thiess and Costain, working on mining, marine and large infrastructure projects in Australia and, for several years, in Scotland.
+He began his civil engineering career in 1982, initially with major contractors Dillighams, White Industries, Thiess and Costain, working on mining, marine and large infrastructure projects in Australia and, for several years, in England and Scotland.
 His roles included field engineer, site engineer, project engineer, and project manager.
 His outstanding skills in financial management, innovative engineering construction, team recruiting and team building allowed him to start Abergeldie and build it into the success it is today.

 Chief Executive Officer